GigaHierz/OffsetHelper/docs/OffsetHelper.md

-There are two `view` helper functions `calculateNeededETHAmount()` and `calculateNeededTokenAmount()` that should be called before using `autoOffsetExactOutETH()` and `autoOffsetExactOutToken()`, to determine how much MATIC, respectively how much of the ERC20 token must be sent to the `OffsetHelper` contract in order to retire the specified amount of carbon.
+There are two `view` helper functions `calculateNeededETHAmount()` and `calculateNeededTokenAmount()` that should be called before using `autoOffsetExactOutETH()` and `autoOffsetExactOutToken()`, to determine how much native token e.g. CELO, respectively how much of the ERC20 token must be sent to the `OffsetHelper` contract in order to retire the specified amount of carbon.

 The two `view` helper functions `calculateExpectedPoolTokenForETH()` and